gotha/aishe/workshop/session-1/README.md

 ### Command-Line Interface

-- Accepts questions in the command line
+- Accepts questions in the command line as an argument

 ### API Communication